 Book 1: The Renaissance and the Long Eighteenth Century

 Part 1 of this book, Love and Death in the Renaissance, deals with a literary period still famous for its experiments in the writing of tragic drama.
-We study two well-known examples written in the early years of the seventeenth century, William Shakespeare’s Othello and John Webster’s The Duchess of Malfi.
+You'll study two well-known examples written in the early years of the seventeenth century, William Shakespeare’s Othello and John Webster’s The Duchess of Malfi.
 Both plays are about marriages for love that violate social norms and are subsequently punished.
-We consider how the two dramatists depict these forbidden marriages and the ways in which they invest them with tragic meaning.
-We focus on the two themes of love and death, but we also explore other related themes of the plays, such as race and class.
+You'll consider how the two dramatists depict these forbidden marriages and the ways in which they invest them with tragic meaning.
+You'll focus on the two themes of love and death, but also explore other related themes of the plays, such as race and class.
 This first part is designed to hone your skills of textual analysis; it will also enable you to begin thinking about plays as texts written for performance.

 Book 2: Romantics and Victorians

 The first part of this book, Romantic Lives, looks at a selection of texts, both English and continental, from the romantic period.
 This was a literary period in which much writing displayed a new and growing interest in the inner imaginative life of the individual.
 It was also the period when many still prominent ideas about what it means to be an author – our association of writing with the gifted, inspired individual – were first developed.
 In this part you'll explore the portrayal of the life, nature and function of the author in a selection of poetry by William Wordsworth and Percy Bysshe Shelley, Mary Shelley’s novel Frankenstein, and E.T.A.
 Hoffmann’s story The Sandman.